divonlan/genozip/docs/genozip.rst

 =======
 Compress files.

-``genozip`` can compress any file, but is optimally designed to compress the following file types: VCF/BCF, SAM/BAM/CRAM, FASTQ, FASTA, GVF, Phylip and 23andMe
+``genozip`` can compress any file, but is optimally designed to compress the following file types: VCF/BCF, SAM/BAM/CRAM, FASTQ, FASTA, GVF, PHYLIP, Chain and 23andMe

 Usage: ``genozip`` [options]... [files or urls]...